 One of the great horticultural success stories of the last generation, Heucheras have metamorphosed from an obscure genus of North American wildflowers to garden stars available in a seemingly endless array of cultivars.
 'Obsidian' is a perfect illustration of why these perennials are finding such popularity.
 The glossy dark maroon, almost black, leaves keep their color all season, posing a startling contrast to the carillons of white flowers borne in June and July.
 'Obsidian's' 16-inch-wide mound of polished leaves makes a strong statement as a solo planting, and when massed, a setting of black-tie elegance for the display of other floral treasures.
 PP 14,836

-Please note: So plants may properly establish before winter, we are limiting fall shipping of all Heuchera to Zones 6-9.
+Please note: So plants may properly establish before winter, we recommend early fall planting of Heuchera in colder zones (Zone 5 and lower).